jxnwxx/tp/docs/UserGuide.md

 Shows all appointments of the selected patient.
 Past appointments will appear **greyed out**, while upcoming appointments remain in the normal colour.
+Appointments are sorted with upcoming dates first (earliest to latest), followed by past visits in chronological order.
 Useful when you want to check a patient’s appointment history or upcoming schedule.

 **Format:** `list-appt INDEX`